Separation and divorce

 You generally have 30 days from the date of a judgment to voluntarily comply with it.
 However, orders regarding child custody, support payments and court costs must be respected immediately.
 The judge can also order that other parts of the judgment be respected immediately.

 There can be serious consequences if you fail to comply with a judgment.
 For example, you may have to pay interest if you fail to make payments that are due.
 Your ex could ask the court to modify a judgment, and change who has custody, if you don’t respect the custody arrangement set out in the judgement.
-In rare instances, you could be found guilty of contempt of court and have to pay a fine.
+In rare instances, you could be found guilty of contempt of court, in which case you may have to pay a fine, do community work, or a combination of both.

 An error has occured.
 Please try again later.